-Identification (ID) Card A card provided to subscribers of Delta Dental of Nebraska dental plans that contains important information that should be given to their dentists when they (or their eligible dependents) receive treatment.
+Identification (ID) Card A card provided to subscribers of Delta Dental of Minnesota dental plans that contains important information that should be given to their dentists when they (or their eligible dependents) receive treatment.
 The ID card is not proof of insurance.

 Immediate denture (See Denture).

 Impacted Tooth Commonly a tooth embedded in either the soft or bony tissues of the jaw in such a way that it has not erupted or has erupted only partially.

 Initial placement The first delivery of a crown, bridge, or denture as opposed to a replacement.